Last updated: Nov-14-2023

 Salesforce Commerce Cloud (formerly Demandware) is one of the industry's most agile and scalable e-commerce platforms.
-Cloudinary offers a certified Salesforce Commerce Cloud (SFCC) Page Designer cartridge that enables you to embed images and videos from your Cloudinary account into pages created with Page Designer.
+Cloudinary offers a certified Salesforce Commerce Cloud (SFCC) Page Designer cartridge that enables you to embed images and videos from Cloudinary into pages created with Page Designer.
 The Cloudinary image and video components allow you to transform, optimize, and deliver your images and videos to meet the performance and design needs of your website.

 This video demonstrates how to embed Cloudinary images and videos into your Page Designer layout, how to add branding overlays and how to customize the video player.

 The SFCC Page Designer Cartridge embeds a compact version of the Cloudinary Media Library within each image and video component.
-You can access almost all of the same functionality that is available in the full Media Library in your account console.
+You can access almost all of the same functionality that's available in the full Media Library in your Cloudinary Console.
 The Media Library opens when you click Choose Image or Choose Video in the Cloudinary Image or Video Component panel, or by clicking the folder icon if you have already selected your image or video, as shown here:

 The Advanced Search feature lets you search by filters such as tags, metadata, format, orientation, resolution, or (if supported for your account), even by image analysis characteristics, such as prominent colors, presence of faces, or image location.

 For more details, see Advanced Search in the Digital Asset Management guide.

 Collections are ad-hoc groupings of assets.
 Assets can be added to and from collections without affecting or moving the asset itself, and assets can be included in multiple collections.
 You can create your own collections (assuming you have the required permissions) or other Cloudinary users can share collections with you.
 You can also share collections with external stakeholders by sending a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.